baheredia/set/Readme.md

 * Separate the different modes of play.
 Normal, With Clock, And One color normal, and with clock.
 * For that I really need to clean the code.
 * Add best time in current plays
+* Put the rules of the game in the start page.